Gilfach Goch: Buildings

 The oldest building in the village is the Griffin Inn, a public house which is situated in low marshy ground at the end of a country lane.

 The most notable religious building is the church of St Barnabas which began construction in 1896 and was completed in 1899.
 A nave with a lower chancel was added in 1933.
 During the Second World War the church was hit by a Luftwaffe bomb; it was reconstructed in the 1950s.

 Governance

 The Gilfach Goch electoral ward is coterminous with the borders of the Gilfach Goch community and elects a county councillor to Rhondda Cynon Taf County Borough Council.
-Since 1995 the ward has been represented by Aurfron Roberts, who has stood for the Labour Party since 1999.
-At the May 2017 election Labour and Plaid Cymru won a councillor each.

 Gilfach Goch Community Council represents the community at the local level, with seven community councillors.